-Because of all the automatic reactions that take place in response to stress chemicals, it is extremely common for people to experience a wide range of emotional and physical symptoms of stress during and after traumatic events.
-Trauma and stress reactions may appear immediately after the event, or some time later.
+Because of all the automatic reactions that take place in response to stress chemicals, it is extremely common for people to experience a wide range of emotional and physical reactions during and after traumatic events.
+These reactions may appear immediately after the event, or some time later.
 They may last for a few days, a few weeks, or even longer.